Updated for 2025

 This makes small low wattage fiber lasers ideal for engraving projects.
 They can transfer a computer image onto metal in a matter of seconds!

+At All Metals Fabricating, we have multiple laser cutting machines, and our engineers are ready to help you optimize your design for cutting and fabrication.
 If this article has sparked your interest, please don't hesitate to contact us.
 We would be happy to quote any parts that you need laser cut.